QuickBooks Blog

 For example, in California, if you're dissolving a limited liability company LLC, you'll file Form LLC-4/7 with the Secretary of State and notify the Franchise Tax Board.
 You can file online or by mail, depending on your preference.

-State and local licenses
+Cancel state and local licenses

 Start with things like your sales tax permit, health department license, or professional certifications.
 Contact each issuing agency to cancel them officially.
 If you operate under a “doing business as” (DBA) name, don’t forget to cancel that too.
+Your state may require a formal filing to dissolve a DBA, so check your state's requirements rather than assuming it will expire on its own.

 Make an announcement